 At the southern end of the parking area, a triple black-square-on-blue blaze marks the start of the Ramapo Lake Spur.
 Follow the trail into the woods, passing stone ruins.
 After going up a steep pitch, the trail continues to climb on a wide, rocky path, paralleling a ca...

 On the other side of the dam, a triple blue-on-white blaze marks the start of the Ramapo Lake Loop.
 You will be following this trail in a clockwise direction around the lake.
-Just ahead, the red-blazed Lookout Trail begins on the left, and for the nect 500 feet, the route is co-blazed with red-on-white markers.
+Just ahead, the red-on-white-blazed LeGrande Hill Loop begins on the left, and for the next 500 feet, the route is co-blazed with red-on-white markers.
 Continue to follow the blue-on-white blazes along the wide gravel road, which runs close to the lakeshore, with views across the lake.
 To the north, atop a hill with several pines, you can see the ruins of Foxcroft, a mansion built in 1910 which fell into disrepair in the 1950s.
 (The Castle Loop, which leads to the ruins of this mansion, is another great hike in this area.)

-The road proceeds through dense vegetation, crosses a causeway over an arm of the lake, and passes a swamp to the left and several interesting rock outcrops.
+The road proceeds through dense vegetation, crosses a causeway over an arm of the lake, and passes a swamp on the left and several interesting rock outcrops.
 It then moves away from the lakeshore but continues to parallel it, with views over the lake through the trees.

 Just past the southern end of the lake, about a mile from the dam, the road reaches a T-intersection.
-Here, the red/blue LeGrande-Lake Connector begins on th left, but you should turn right to continue on the Ramapo Lake Loop.
+Here, the red/blue LeGrande-Lake Connector begins on the left, but you should turn right to continue on the Ramapo Lake Loop.
 Then, in another 300 feet, bear right at a Y-intersection where the Cannonball Trail, marked by white-“C”-on-red blazes, joins from the left.